vtex/faststore/docs/blog/2022-04-01-faststore.md

 # March, 2022

-New `Dropdown` component, improvements on the performance of `useStorage` hook, a new local server and GraphQL tests, and the addition of VTEX Headless CMS API Reference.
+The FastStore API now includes an Express GraphQL Server, and the FastStore UI now has a new `Dropdown` component.
+Also, the performance of the `useStorage` hook has been improved.

 <!--truncate-->